zalando/riptide/riptide-spring-boot-autoconfigure/README.md

 #### [Metrics](../riptide-metrics) integration

-Required when `record-metrics` is enabled.
+Required when `metrics` is enabled.

 Will activate `micrometer` metrics support for: